September

 and Virgos are born in September, with Virgos being born on September 1st through September 22nd and Libras September 23rd through September 30.

 September (from Latin septem, "seven") was originally the seventh month in the oldest known Roman calendar, the calendar of Romulus c.
-750 BC, with March being (Latin Martius) the first month of the year until perhaps as late as 451 BC.
+750 BC, with March (Latin Martius) being the first month of the year until perhaps as late as 451 BC.
 After the calendar reform that added January and February to the beginning of the year, September became the ninth month but retained its name.
 It had 29 days until the Julian reform, which added a day.

 Events

 Ancient Roman observances for September include Ludi Romani, originally celebrated from September 12 to September 14, later extended to September 5 to September 19.
 In the 1st century BC, an extra day was added in honor of the deified Julius Caesar on 4 September.
 Epulum Jovis was held on September 13.
 Ludi Triumphales was held from September 18–22.
 The Septimontium was celebrated in September, and on December 11 on later calendars.
 These dates do not correspond to the modern Gregorian calendar.

 September was called the "harvest month" in Charlemagne's calendar.
 September corresponds partly to the Fructidor and partly to the Vendémiaire of the first French republic.
 September is called Herbstmonat, harvest month, in Switzerland.
 The Anglo-Saxons called the month Gerstmonath, barley month, that crop being then usually harvested.

 In 1752, the British Empire adopted the Gregorian calendar.
 In the British Empire that year, September 2 was immediately followed by September 14.

 On Usenet, it is said that September 1993 (Eternal September) never ended.

-In the United States, September is one of the most common birth months (third most popular after August and July, which both have 31 days), as all but one Top 10 most common birthdays are in September, based on the National Center for Health Statistics statistics on births between 1994 and 2014.
-The most common birthday is September 9 (#1), least common is September 1 (#250).
+In the United States, September is the third most common birth month, after August and July, which both have 31 days.
+Nine of the top 10 most common birthdays fall in September, with September 9 being the most common (and December 25 being the least common across the year), according to birth data collected by the National Center for Health Statistics between 1994 and 2014.